 This month’s AKR Story comes from Sue Williams!
 When you read it, you may notice that it’s similar to Kevin Briley’s AKR Story.
-During her first trip to Anthony’s Key Resort, Sue and her husband met lifelong friends in Paul, Joy, Russell, and Karen.
+During her first trip to Anthony’s Key Resort, Sue and her husband made lifelong friends in Paul, Joy, Russell, and Karen.
 Since their first dive in 2008, these three couples have made countless memories together.
 It really seems like fate slated this group to be pals.
 They kept coincidentally booking trips at or around the same time!
-We especially loved the part where, at their first dinner together, the waiter asked how long they had been diving together.
+We especially loved the part where, at their first dinner as a group, the waiter asked how long they had been diving together.

 Thank you so much, Sue, for sending your story!
 We loved reading about your friendship, and look forward to seeing the six of you again!